 Our clients often ask whether to allocate more budget on organic SEO or paid ads on Google and social media.
 The answers are never the same because there are pros and cons to both.
 In an ideal world, we would suggest investing equally in both.
 However, not every company has the budget to divest and still make an impact with both approaches.
-Therefore, what we recommend usually comes down to the unique situation of our individual client.
-In this article, we discuss their differences, and explain why you should consider one over the other.
+Therefore, what we recommend usually comes down to the unique situation of our individual clients.
+In this article, we discuss their differences and explain why you should consider one over the other.

 What is Organic SEO?